-Almost 15 years ago, I began the process of starting my own business.
+Over 15 years ago, I started my own company.
 It was during a recession, and good jobs were scarce.
 I had worked as an independent manufacturer’s representative several years earlier, and I liked overseeing my own business.
 It was an ideal time to follow my entrepreneurial dream.

 I loved being behind the lens of a camera and wanted to find out if I could translate my passion and experience into a viable career.
 For three months, I worked on launching my startup and arranged several photography sessions with individuals and families.
 On January 1, 2008, Image Media, LLC became official!